bioconda/bioconda-recipes/docs/source/contributor/index.rst

 The basic workflow is:

-- Follow the `setup` instructions to get a local copy of the recipes repository
+- Follow the :doc:`setup` instructions to get a local copy of the recipes repository

 - Write a recipe or modify an existing one.
 A recipe consists of a metadata file and (optionally) a shell script to install it.
 Here is